Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-08-14-Shellcode-With-The-Default-Linux-Toolchain-2.md

 layout: post
 title: Offensive Tool Development - The Shellcode Compiler Was Right There All Along...
 (Part 2)
 ---
+*Apparently, I need to put something here so a section title doesn't become the preview text...*

 # A "Shellcode" configuration for the Linux Toolchain